 Stormwater Pollution

-Impermeable surfaces in urban landscapes, such as roads and pavements, impede natural water percolation.
-This leads to increased stormwater runoff, carrying pollutants from streets and public spaces into water supplies.
+Cities’ impermeable surfaces, such as highways and pavements, impede natural water flow.
+This transfers pollutants from roads and public spaces into waterways and increases stormwater runoff.

 Old Pipes and Infrastructure